Cornell-RelaxML/quip-sharp/docs/index.md

 ### Results

-Here, we present quantization results using QuIP# on Llama 1 and 2 models.
+Here, we present an overview of quantization results using QuIP# on Llama 1 and 2 models.
+Full results are available [here](https://docs.google.com/spreadsheets/d/18woLrIBdVGUr9CuFDbK9pl_6QzEBl09hfnoe4Qkg7Hg/edit?usp=sharing).

+#### QuIP 2 Bit
 All models were quantized using the Hadamard transform for incoherence processing and a weight scale factor of roughly 0.9 times the optimal scale for a multivariate Gaussian to compensate for inter-layer interactions.
 Furthermore, all Llama 2 models were evaluated using a context lenth of 4096 and all Llama 1 models were evaluated with context length 2048; these numbers match the context length the models were trained with.
 These and other models can be found in our [Hugging Face repository](https://huggingface.co/relaxml).